Jack Taylor (journalist)

 In 2001, Taylor was inducted into the TV Academy's Silver Circle.

 Taylor co-hosted the Jack and Virginia Taylor radio show with his wife, Virginia, until her death in 2009.
 Taylor's daughter, Amy, also works in radio, broadcasting from Milwaukee, Wisconsin.

 For ten years, Taylor produced a two-minute op-ed segment on WDCB's "Midwest Ballroom."
-Taylor retired the segment in early 2022, not long before "Ballroom" ended its own 21-year run.
+Taylor retired the segment in early 2022, not long before John "Radio" Russell's "Midwest Ballroom" ended its own 21-year run when Mr. Russell retired.

 On 3 February 2023, Taylor died of heart failure in Mequon, Wisconsin at the age of 94.